daywiss/json-rpc-core/README.md

 #Usage
 This library is meant to be used with some transport layer, it can be any type, Redis, TCP, UDP, SocketIO, etc.
-All this library does is create a node steam compatible interface to pipe in incoming messages and pipe out outgoing messages.
+All this library does is create a node stream compatible interface to pipe in incoming messages and pipe out outgoing messages.
 As long as your server and client classes are syncronous or return promises then you can wrap them with JSON-RPC-Core add a transport layer and you have a working RPC interface.